 Project leader, Professor in Education and Social Sciences

-I work as a professor (tenure track) of social justice and equality in education.
+I work as a professor (tenured) of social justice and equality in education.

 With the CRISP-research group and with the CoSupport-research project we are providing new openings, theorisations and critical analysis of cross-sectoral policies and educational practices related to young people and young adults in the ethos of vulnerability.
 We combine sociology and politics of education as well as cultural and feminist studies with themes such as neoliberalism, marketisation, the rise of psy-knowledges and therapeutic technologies, (network) governance, social exclusion, societal differences, and inequalities.